Funyegg/blooket-finder/README.md

 # Usage
 1. Download NodeJS
 2. Run "node finder.js" in the blooket finder's home directory (with the command line).
 No external dependencies required.
 3. Wait.
-It may take a minute to find a code.
+It may take a minute or few to find a code.
 4. When the program ends, copy the last blooket code.
 5. Go to https://play.blooket.com/play and paste the blooket code.
 Have fun messing around.
 # How I did it